Elwynn-Yu/Assembly-on-Apple-Silicon-Mac-ARM64/README.md

 # **Required Basic knowledge**

 * C Programming language
-* Computer Organization and Architecture Themes and Variations
+* Computer Organization and Architecture
 * You can get better understanding, if learned CS.APP ahead

 # **The programming environment**